steven-fox/laravel-model-validation/README.md

 $model->validate(); // Validation will occur normally.
 ```
 #### Mixin Rules
-You can use the `setMixinValidationRules()` method to set rules that will be **merged** with the other rules defined on the model.
-The rules you define for a particular attribute will replace any existing rules for that attribute.
+You can use the `addMixinValidationRules()` and `setMixinValidationRules()` methods to define rules that will be **merged** with the other rules defined on the model.
+The rules you mixin for a particular attribute will replace any existing rules for that attribute.

 For example, suppose your model specifies that a dateTime column must simply be a `date` by default, but for a particular situation, you want to ensure that the attribute's value is a date _after a particular moment_.
 You can do this by mixing in this custom ruleset for this attribute at runtime.